briankoser/tto-metalsmith/src/journal/index.md

 ---
-title: Journal
+title: Ten to One
-description: The journal of Brian Koser, Melissa Koser, and Lydia Koser
+description: The podcast where we make top ten lists of everything.
 paginate: posts
-section: journal
+section: episodes
 ---
-# Journal
+# Episodes

 {% for post in collections.posts %}
 <article>